-There are West Coast and East Coast versions of the origins of a martini cocktail.
-The West Coast stories usually feature a rough character challenging a bartender to mix him a drink before venturing into the town of Martinez to look for gold, or an even rougher personage coming back from Martinez with a fortune and a strong desire to reward himself with a new alcoholic beverage.
-In these stories, a bartender (often paid with a nugget of gold) complies and procures a syrupy concoction of sweet vermouth, maraschino liqueur, and a bit of gin.
-Ever since, goldrush adventurers could enjoy this sweet new martini mixture while daydreaming of the promised riches of Martinez.
+There are West Coast and East Coast versions of the origins of the martini cocktail.
+The West Coast stories usually feature a rough character challenging a bartender to mix him a drink before venturing into the town of Martinez to search for gold, or an even rougher personage returning from Martinez with a fortune and a strong desire to reward himself with a new alcoholic beverage.
+In these stories, a bartender (often paid with a nugget of gold) complies and creates a syrupy concoction of sweet vermouth, maraschino liqueur, and a bit of gin.
+From then on, Gold Rush adventurers could enjoy this sweet new martini mixture while daydreaming of the promised riches of Martinez.

-Designed by the firm of Marvin & Davis with Bruce Price as a consulting architect in 1906, the Knickerbocker Hotel is a striking presence.
+Designed in 1906 by the firm of Marvin & Davis with Bruce Price as a consulting architect, the Knickerbocker Hotel is a striking presence.
 The Knickerbocker, one of the very few Beaux-Arts style grand hotels in the Times Square area, was financed by John Jacob Astor IV, heir to the enormous Astor fortune.
-The builder of many hotels in New York, he was equally known for his disagreeable personality, for marrying an 18-year-old at the age of 47, and finally for taking his last ill-fated voyage on the Titanic.
+Renowned for developing many upscale hotels in New York, he was equally famous for his disagreeable personality, marrying an 18-year-old at the age of 47, and taking his last voyage aboard the ill-fated Titanic.

-Built in the heart of the theater district, the Knickerbocker was intended to attract theater-goers and artists in residence.
-The most famous of them was Enrico Caruso, who lived there with his family until his death in 1921.
-Caruso’s daughter, by the way, was born in his hotel suite.
-The world-famous tenor chose the Knickerbocker for its proximity to the Metropolitan Opera which, at the time, was located on Broadway between 39th and 40th Streets – less than three blocks away.
-On November 9, 1918, Armistice Day, when the crowds gathered in Times Square to celebrate the end of World War I, Enrico Cariso serenaded them with his operatic versions of the ‘Star-Spangled Banner’ as well as the French and Italian national anthems from a balcony of the Knickerbocker Hotel.
+Constructed in the heart of the theater district, the Knickerbocker was intended to attract theater-goers and serve as a residence for artists.
+The most famous of these artists was Enrico Caruso, who lived there with his family until his death in 1921.
+Caruso’s daughter, by the way, was born in his hotel suite!
+The world-famous tenor chose the Knickerbocker for its proximity to the Metropolitan Opera which, at the time, was located on Broadway between 39th and 40th Streets – fewer than three blocks away.

-The Knickerbocker closed its doors in 1921, only 15 years since its grand opening, most likely falling victim to the Prohibition.
-The hotels could not survive without serving alcohol, considering that the hotel bars were patronized by the rich and the powerful… which brings us back to the story of the martini.
+The Knickerbocker closed its doors in 1921, a mere 15 years after its grand opening, in all likelihood falling victim to the Prohibition.
+The hotels could not survive without serving alcohol, considering that the hotel bars were patronized by the rich and the powerful… leading us back to the story of the martini.

 The Knickerbocker Hotel had a bartender by the name of Martini di Arma di Taggia who invented a drink of gin, dry vermouth, bitters, lemon peel, and one olive for John D. Rockefeller.
 According to the story, Rockefeller loved the drink so much that he introduced the cocktail to his business associates, making it THE drink of Wall Street.
-Of course, the story has its slight discord with the truth since John D. Rockefeller famously never had a drink in his life.
-But facts are known to spoil the best legends…
+The story does have its slight rub with the truth since John D. Rockefeller famously never had a drink in his life.
+But facts are known to spoil the best legends!

 - “The Knickerbocker Unveils Tribute Suites Inspired By Its Own Former Residents”, Hotel News Resource, December, 10 2015 https://www.hotelnewsresource.com/article86960.html